-The Caribbean Advanced Proficiency examinations course of study provide an alternative option within the General Studies concentrations for students.
+The Caribbean Advanced Proficiency (CAPE) Examinations course of study provide an alternative option within the General Studies concentrations for students.
 The CAPE course offerings are broad enough to meet rigorous academic needs and interests.
-The course offerings cover a wide range of choices inclusive of traditional academic subjects, performing and fine arts, graphic design, entrepreneurship and technical subjects.
-CAPE subjects as well as 33courses satisfy entry requirements to universities.
+The course offerings cover a wide range of choices inclusive of traditional academic subjects, performing and fine arts, and entrepreneurship and selected CAPE subjects satisfy entry requirements to universities.
 Students taking CAPE courses have the option of using these subjects to:

-- Complete two (2) or three (3) CAPE subjects in order to fulfil matriculation requirements of select universities; - Complete CAPE one or two courses along with the College's general education requirements to qualify for an HLSCC Associate degree; - Complete three (3) CAPE courses to obtain a CAPE diploma; - Complete three (3) CAPE courses along with the College's general education requirements to qualify for an HLSCC Associate degree as well as a CAPE diploma.
+- Complete two (2) or three (3) CAPE subjects in order to fulfil matriculation requirements of select universities; - Complete CAPE one or two courses along with the College's general education requirements to qualify for an HLSCC Associate degree; - Complete three (3) CAPE courses to obtain a CAPE diploma; - Complete three (3) CAPE courses along with the College's general education requirements to qualify for an HLSCC Associate degree, as well as a CAPE diploma.
 With the exception of Caribbean Studies and Communication Studies, CAPE Offerings will become available in Fall 2018.
 Students preparing to take the CAPE Caribbean Studies Examination can take ANT100, HIS100 and PHI100.

 Students preparing to take the CAPE Communication Studies Examination can take ENG104, ENG105 and ENG106.

-The College offers the following CAPE concentrations
+The College offers the following CAPE courses